 What Damages Can You Recover After a Multi-Vehicle Pileup?

-After a serious crash, the financial impact can last for years.
-Medical bills, lost income, and long-term care expenses often add up quickly.
-Pennsylvania law allows you to seek compensation for both measurable and non-measurable losses.
+Following a major crash, the financial consequences might continue for years.
+Medical costs, lost income, and long-term care expenses may pile up rapidly.
+Pennsylvania law permits you to seek compensation for both measured and immeasurable damages.

 Economic Damages